hewes/unite-gtags/README.md

 #### treelize

-When treelize = 1, unite result is grouped by filepath and enable you to select a candidate with tree like interface.
+When `treelize = 1`, unite result is grouped by filepath and enable you to select a candidate with tree like interface.
 This format is effective when filepath is too long string.

 Default format: